rayhanorigin/SV6051-SV6051P-WiFi-driver-for-Amlogic-S905W-X96-Mini-with-DKMS-support./README.md

 sudo iw dev wlan0 scan | grep SSID:

 # Connect to WiFi (example with nmcli)
-sudo nmcli dev wifi connect "YOUR_SSID" password "YOUR_PASSWORD"
+sudo nmcli --ask dev wifi connect "SSID_NAME"

+# If you're having issues with NMTUI, use this command to add your user to netdev
+sudo usermod -aG netdev $USER
 ```

 ## 🙏 Credits